Real Talk with

 BRIDE Q: Are false lashes important?

 KATRINA A: The right False Lashes are so important to help tie your wedding makeup look together for your pictures.
 Today, there are many to choose from with an experienced makeup artist that will be comfortable and create a more romantic look for your pictures.

 BRIDE Q: Any overall advice to give brides about their wedding look?

-KATRINA A: Never avoid a trial and provide pictures to show them some ideas you may have in mind.
+KATRINA A: Never avoid a trial and provide pictures to show them of some ideas you may have in mind.
 It helps the artist to gauge your style and helps to create a level of trust and comfortability between you and the artist for the day of the wedding.
 More importantly, make sure you pick an artist that can help you create your vision NOT their vision to avoid being dissatisfied.